Wyntuition/jekyll-now/todo/03-work-project.md

 - auditing results?
 - local jenkins

 - test parallel

-## ASAP

 - any other logs/metrics we need for ETL job?
     - DMS in pipeline?
         - DMS always run in master/etc in pipeline (FIRST: be able to point pipeline to perf/unstable)